MrVideo/boredom-blog/content/notes/aca24/aca24-cache/index.md

 ### Snooping protocols

 There are two ways to maintain the coherence requirement described earlier: one method is to ensure that a processor has exclusive access to a data item before it writes that item.
 This style of protocol is called **write invalidate protocol**, since it invalidates other copies on a write.
-This is by far the most common protocol applied to implement snooping protocols.
+This is by far the most common technique applied to implement snooping protocols.

 Let’s make an example: consider a write followed by a read by another processor.
 Since the write requires exclusive access, any copy held by the reading processor **must be invalidated**.
 Thus, when the read occurs, **it misses** in the cache and is **forced to fetch a new copy** of the data.
 If two processors attempt to write the same data simultaneously, **one of them wins the race**, causing the other processor’s copy to be invalidated.
 For the other processor to complete its write, it must obtain a new copy of the data, which now contains the updated value.
 Therefore, this protocol **enforces write serialisation**.